lqc/thinkcspy/source/list_algorithms.rst

-Even our test cases are interesting this time: notice that we start with items not in the list and look at boundary conditions ---- in the middle of the list, less that all items in the list, bigger than the biggest.
+Even our test cases are interesting this time: notice that we start with items not in the list and look at boundary conditions ---- in the middle of the list, less than all items in the list, bigger than the biggest.
 Then we use a loop to use every list item as a target, and to confirm that our binary search returns the corresponding index of that item in the list.